Famous Theatres in London England

 The Most iconic famous theatres in London

 One of the most famous London Theatres the Royal Opera House is a huge performing arts venue located in Covent Garden.
 Home to the Royal Opera and the Royal Ballet it is renowned for hosting world-class performances in a beautiful building dating to 1858.

 A total throwback to the days of music hall legends who performed here includes Laurel and Hardy, Charlie Chaplin and more.
 The Hackney Empire is located in East London it is undergoing a renaissance hosting new theatre productions, variety shows, comedy and of course that brilliant British institution the “panto”.

-Built in what is called “Brutalist” style the Barbican Centre in the City of London contains, two theatres, 3 movie houses and a concert hall.
+Built in what is called the “Brutalist” style the Barbican Centre in the City of London contains, two theatres, 3 movie houses and a concert hall.
 Not only that but is the base of the London Symphony Orchestra and holds a library, shops a conservatory and art galleries.

 On a beautiful summer day, there is nothing better than enjoying theatre under the stars in a lovely park.
 Every summer the Open-air theatre produces a variety of plays from Shakespeare to comedy and dramas.